Seattle Coin Club

 Meeting Date & Location

-The SCC has returned to in-person meetings at the Tukwila Community Center, still on the second Thursday of each month!
+The SCC returned to in-person meetings at the Tukwila Community Center, still on the second Thursday of each month!

-New meeting location: Tukwila Community Center, 12424 42nd Ave S, Tukwila, WA.
+Meeting location: Tukwila Community Center, 12424 42nd Ave S, Tukwila, WA.
 The meeting time is now from 6:00 to 8:00 p.m., due to staff shortages and early closing on most weeknights.
 Also see the calendar page, and mark your calendar accordingly.

 Club Officers / Contacts